You are currently viewing Who is Settlor, Trustee and Beneficiary?

 3. Trustee cannot mix trust assets with his or her own.
 The trustee must maintain distinct checking and reserve accounts.

-4. The trustee may not use the trust funds for personal gain (without the trust permission).
+4. The trustee may not use the trust funds for personal gain (without the trust’s permission).

 5. The trustee must treat all trust beneficiaries equally; the trustee cannot favour one over another without prior notice.

-6. Trust assets must be allocated wisely in a way that results in practical growth with the least risk.
+6. Trust assets must be allocated wisely to result in practical growth with the least risk.

 7. The trustee is responsible for keeping correct records, filing “tax returns,” and communicating with the trust’s beneficiaries.